Christy Obekpa

-Christy Obekpa now Mrs Aremu (born 15 December 1971) is a Nigerian judoka who competed in the women's half heavyweight category.
+Christy Obekpa (born 15 December 1971) is a Nigerian judoka who competed in the women's half heavyweight category.
 She won a bronze medal at the 1990 Commonwealth Judo Games and a silver medal at the 1992 CW Judo Championships.
 Mrs Aremu is the first woman Nigeria judo commonwealth medalist.
 She also won two bronze medals at the 1999 All-Africa Games and a bronze medal at the 2000 African Judo Championships.

 Sports career

 In 1990, at the Commonwealth Judo Championships held in Auckland, New Zealand.
 She participated in a 72 kg event where she won a bronze medal.
 At the 1992 Commonwealth Judo Championships held in Cardiff, Wales.
 She also participated and won the silver medal in the 72kg event.

 At the 1999 All-Africa Games in Johannesburg, Obekpa participated in the 78kg and Open event, winning two bronze medals.

 At the 2000 African Judo Championships held in Algiers, Algeria, Obekpa won a bronze medal also in the 78kg event.
 She also participated in the Open event and came in 7th place.